Tasha876/Horiseon-Marketing-Webpage/README.md

 <a name="desc"></a>
 ## 1. Description
-This webpage is just a refactor.
+This is just a refactor.
 No visual changes and only very limited functional changes were made.

 ### Summary of Changes
 - all `<div>`s were changed to semantic HTML tags
 - the link to the SEO portion of the page was fixed
 - comments were added to delineate each section of the HTML file
-- the CSS was organize in a more intuitive way
+- the CSS was organized in a more intuitive way
 - comments were added to delineate each section of the CSS file
 - `alt` tags were added to all images